JeremieP69/JeremieP69/README.md

 ## Technical background

-I am not positioning myself as a full-time software engineer today, but I have a strong technical foundation and hands-on experience building and shipping digital products.
+Today, my strongest value is at the intersection of product, technical understanding, customer-facing discovery and business execution.
+I have a strong technical foundation and hands-on experience building, integrating and shipping digital products, while translating customer needs into practical product and technical solutions.

 Technical areas I am comfortable with:
 - Web and mobile product architecture